Transformer-based Cross-Modal Recipe Embeddings with Large Batch Training: EXPERIMENTS

 \section{EXPERIMENTS}

 In this section, we present the experiments to validate the effectiveness of our proposed framework TNLBT both in recipe retrieval and image generation tasks, including ablation studies and comparison with the previous works.
+Extensive experiments are also performed to further validate the effectiveness of TNLBT.